 If type designers can make the case that protecting the intellectual property of font developers – or at least acknowledging it – is in their long term interest, then that is probably the most we can hope for.

-The tail doesn’t wag the dog.
+l doesn’t wag the dog.